digital-land/service-handbook/docs/guides/quarterly-planning.md

 You probably need to set new objectives.
 Have a look at the Strategies in the [VMOST whiteboard](https://app.mural.co/t/mhclg2837/m/mhclg2837/1741707963960/643ec474684f9ff5fa550593ab5bed63f381f601) for your team.
 These are example objectives you can adopt or adapt.
 These objectives should help us reach the targets for our sub-mission.

+There's a [guide to VMOST](/guides/vmost-explained/) in this handbook.

 ## Plan how to achieve your objectives (old and new)

 Next, you’ll need to form a loose plan for how to achieve your old and new objectives.